RoFL: Robustness of Secure Federated Learning: Analysis of FL Robustness

-\fakeparagraph{Continuous Attack.} An attacker that is selected every round while controlling a single-client (\taskI: $\alpha = 3.3\%$, \taskII: $\alpha = 2.5\%$) is inherently more powerful than a single-shot attacker and can inject a backdoor with the same strategy over many rounds (\rfig{analysis:continuous}).
-The attacker can maintain a high accuracy (\taskI: $>95\%$, \taskII: $>80\%$) on the malicious objective in the global model.
-As seen in \rfigs{analysis:static:fmnist}{analysis:static:cifar}, limiting the scaling factor with an $L_2-$norm bound, allows the aggregator to reduce the attacker's success of injecting a prototypical backdoor.
-With a norm bound of 4.0 (\taskI) and 5.0 (\taskII), the prototypical backdoor attack can be prevented with nearly no classification accuracy loss on the main task.
-Although the attacker can send an update every round, the benign clients dominate the aggregation as the effect of scaling is limited by the bound.
-Note, that in this setting, we consider an attacker that uses PGD to adapt the model-replacement attacks to the norm constraints i.e., a more sophisticated version of the original scaling attack.
-We can also see from \rfigs{analysis:static:fmnist}{analysis:static:cifar} that the choice of norm bound is important.
-If the server selects the bound too tight (i.e., $2.0$ for \taskI~and \taskII), the convergence rate of the global model decreases as the honest clients have to clip their updates by a large margin.
-On the other hand, if the bound is too loose, the attacker can successfully inject the backdoor with larger scaling factors.
+\fakeparagraph{Continuous Attack.} We now evaluate the effectiveness of the norm-bound defense against a continuous attacker, i.e., an attacker that controls a client participating in multiple rounds.
+An attacker controlling a single-client (\taskI: $\alpha = 3.3\%$, \taskII: $\alpha = 2.5\%$) that is selected every round can maintain high accuracy on the malicious objective in the global model (\taskI: $>95\%$, \taskII: $>80\%$) by continuously providing malicious updates (\rfig{analysis:continuous}).
+We see that limiting the client contributions with an $L_2-$norm bound allows the server to reduce the attacker's success of injecting a prototypical backdoor (\rfigs{analysis:static:fmnist}{analysis:static:cifar}).
+A norm bound of 1.0 (\taskI) and 5.0 (\taskII) prevents the prototypical backdoor attack with hardly any classification accuracy loss on the main task.
+Although the attacker can send an update every round, the benign clients dominate the aggregation because the effect of scaling is limited by the bound.
+In~\rfigs{analysis:static:fmnist}{analysis:static:cifar} we only show the state-of-the-art \attackAT attack~\cite{fl-attack-anticipate}.
+We additionally compare all three adaptive model poisoning strategies in~\rfig{analysis:compare_attacks}.
+For an appropriate norm bound, attacks perform similarly with less than ten percent variation in backdoor accuracy and all three attacks fail to inject the backdoor.
+However, performance diverges when the bound is too loose ($10$ for \taskI and $30$ for \taskII).
+Since they perform similarly under appropriate norm bounds, we omit the other attacks in some figures to improve readability.
+We refer to Appendix~\rsec{apx:ssec:additionalexperiments} for the full results.